These Air Fryer Caramelized Bananas make the perfect dessert in under 10 minutes! Soft yet crunchy, the whole family will adore them!

 ⬇️ Here you will find an overview of how to make the recipe.
 For full information on ingredients and quantities please see the recipe card at the bottom of the page ⬇️

-Arrange the bananas on a piece of foil that fits the air fryer's size and shape.
+Step 4: Arrange the bananas on a piece of foil that fits the air fryer's size and shape.
 Poke a few holes in the foil then use a pastry brush to coat the bananas with the melted butter.
+(Using foil makes cleaning up a lot easier!)

-In another small bowl, mix the brown sugar and cinnamon together, then sprinkle the sugar-cinnamon mixture over the bananas.
+Step 5: In another small bowl, mix the brown sugar and cinnamon, then sprinkle the sugar-cinnamon mixture over the bananas.

-Once the bananas are caramelized to your liking, remove them from the air fryer basket and allow them to cool for a minute or two.
-Serve the air fried bananas as they are or on top of vanilla ice cream.
+Step 7: Once the bananas are caramelized to your liking, remove them from the air fryer basket and allow them to cool for a minute or two.
+Serve the air-fried bananas as they are or with a scoop of vanilla ice cream on top!

 💡 Tips & Tricks

-- Using foil helps to keep the mess to a minimum, just remember to poke a few holes in it to let the air circulate.
-Alternatively you can use these air fryer liners.
+- ✔️ Using foil helps to keep the mess to a minimum, just remember to poke a few holes in it to let the air circulate.
+Alternatively, you can use an air fryer liner.

-- You can also slice the banana into rounds if you prefer.
-Just pour the melted butter in a bowl, add the bananas, then toss the bananas in the sugar and cinnamon mixture.
+- ✔️ You can also slice the banana into rounds if you prefer.
+Just pour the melted butter into a bowl, add the bananas, then toss the banana circles in the sugar and cinnamon mixture.

 🍴 Serving Suggestions

-These air fryer caramelised bananas are delicious just served as they are on their own, but the kids love them with a big dollop of vanilla ice cream or whipped cream on top.
+These air-fried bananas are delicious just served as they are on their own, but the kids love them with a big dollop of vanilla ice cream or whipped cream on top.

 They are also great served with eggless pancakes or waffles for a filling and tasty brunch or breakfast.

-Another great way to serve the bananas are sliced up in your morning porridge with some seeds and berries.
+Another great way to serve these bananas is sliced up in your morning porridge with some seeds and berries scattered over the top.

 You could, but they're definitely best served fresh.
 If you do reheat them, they might lose some of their crispiness.